pylenin/purple-blue/content/posts/5-reasons-to-learn-python.md

 2. **Web Development**

-    Thanks to frameworks like Django, Pyramid, Flask and Web2Py, a lot of famous companies around the world use Python in their stack.
+    Thanks to frameworks like Django, Pyramid, Flask and Web2Py, a lot of famous companies around the world use Python in their stack for web applications.
 These companies include Google, Facebook, Reddit, Instagram and a lot more.

 3. **Data Extraction, Analysis and Visualization**

     Libraries like Requests, Pyspark, Pandas and Matplotlib make it really easy for data engineers to build ETL pipelines, add their transformations and build insightful visualization on the data procured.

     Companies like **[Stitch](https://www.stitchdata.com/)** have their entire stack built on python for Extracting and Loading data from various sources to relevant destinations.
 A new tool in the market is **[Dagster](https://github.com/dagster-io/dagster)** which allows developers to build DAG (Directed Acyclic Graphs) based entire ETL pipelines using python.

-4. **Machine Learning**
+4. **Data Science and Machine Learning**

-    Probably the most intensive use of python is being made in the field of Machine Learning.
+    Probably the most intensive use of python is being made in the field of Machine Learning by data scientists.
 There has been a huge growth in the demand for Machine Learning since 2013.
 Check out this [report](https://trends.google.com/trends/explore?date=2009-05-17%202019-06-17&geo=US&q=%2Fm%2F01hyh_) from **Google trends** to see how Machine Learning has peaked over the last few years.

     Python makes it really easy for machine learning enthusiasts to build and train their models with the help of amazing libraries like Keras, Scikit-Learn, Tensor Flow, OpenCV and a lot more.

 #### What are the disadvantages of Python?